Diagnosis of hearing loss: Classification

 Hearing loss is categorized by type, severity, and configuration.
 Furthermore, a hearing loss may exist in only one ear (unilateral) or in both ears (bilateral).
 Hearing loss can be temporary or permanent, sudden or progressive.

 Severity

-The severity of a hearing loss is ranked according to ranges of nominal thresholds in which a sound must be so it can be detected by an individual.
+The severity of a hearing loss is ranked according to ranges of nominal thresholds at which a sound must be so that it can be detected by an individual.
 It is measured in decibels of hearing loss, or dB HL.
 The measurement of hearing loss in an individual is conducted over several frequencies, mostly 500 Hz, 1000 Hz, 2000 Hz and 4000 Hz.
 The hearing loss of the individual is the average of the hearing loss values over the different frequencies.
 Hearing loss can be ranked differently according to different organisations; and so, in different countries different systems are in use.

 Hearing loss may be ranked as slight, mild, moderate, moderately severe, severe or profound as defined below: